 Never operate controls from the ground.
-Operate only from the operators seat to prevent unexpected movement that can lead to crushing between frame members.
+Operate only from the operators seat to prevent unexpected loader and fork movement that can lead to crushing between frame members.
+Use extra care when handling large round loads or other shiftable objects unless loader and forks are equipped with an attachment designed to secure objects.
+A grapple fork anchor device is recommended.